-We have made an assessment of our operations and determined that there were no material subsequent events requiring adjustment to, or disclosure in, our consolidated financial statements for the year ended December 31, 2013, other than the approval of the inTEST Corporation 2014 Stock Plan, as discussed further in Note 18.
+We have made an assessment of our operations and determined that there were no material subsequent events requiring adjustment to, or disclosure in, our consolidated financial statements for the year ended December 31, 2014.

 Revenue Recognition

 We recognize revenue when persuasive evidence of an arrangement exists, delivery has occurred or services have been rendered, the price is fixed or determinable, and collection of the related receivable is reasonably assured.
 Sales of our products are made through our sales employees, third-party sales representatives and distributors.
 There are no differences in revenue recognition policies based on the sales channel.
 We do not provide our customers with rights of return or exchanges.
 Revenue is generally recognized upon product shipment.
 Our customers' purchase orders do not typically contain any customer-specific acceptance criteria, other than that the product performs within the agreed upon specifications.
 We test all products manufactured as part of our quality assurance process to determine that they comply with specifications prior to shipment to a customer.
 To the extent that any customer purchase order contains customer-specific acceptance criteria, revenue recognition is deferred until customer acceptance.